gaehlerm/SoftwareEngineering/README.md

 ## Summary

 I think this was the longest section in this book where I explain technical details for C++ that Python users don’t necessarily need.
 At the same time, I’d like to emphasize that this section was very important for the C++ and Java programmers.
 Both, for the quality of the code, and also for understanding how the whole concepts of includes, compiler and linker work.

-## Exercises

-For each principle create an example where it's violated and let the user correct it.

 # 24. Datatypes